-A deficiency in glutathione has been connected with the development of several diseases of the liver.
-Glutathione has been used to treat people with liver damage and the results have been promising.
+Glutathione deficiency has been connected with the development of several diseases of the liver.
+Glutathione has been used to treat people with liver damage with promising results.
 It has helped reduce markers of inflammation and liver failure.
-Adequate levels of glutathione also seem to help protect the liver from further damage (6).
+Adequate levels of glutathione seem to help protect the liver from further damage (6).

 As people age, they produce less glutathione.
-This may be one reason why there is an increased risk of developing neurological diseases such as Parkinson’s and Alzheimer’s disease as we get older.
+Could the decline increase the incidence of neurological diseases like Parkinson’s and Alzheimer’s?
 Glutathione may help slow the progression and improve the symptoms caused by these debilitating diseases.
 A study involving Parkinson’s patients found that intravenous glutathione reduced symptoms such as tremors (7).
 More research is needed to help identify exactly how to use glutathione to help people manage neurological illnesses.

 Low glutathione levels increase insulin resistance, a risk factor for diabetes.
 It also slows fat burning, increasing your risk of obesity.
 Insulin resistance and obesity can increase your chances of developing type 2 diabetes.
-Supplementation with amino acids that help the body make glutathione has shown to speed up fat burning and improve insulin sensitivity, lowering overall risk of diabetes (8).
+Supplementation with amino acids that help the body make glutathione may speed up fat burning and improve insulin sensitivity, lowering overall risk of diabetes (8).

 Autoimmune diseases are all related to inflammation levels in the body.
 Glutathione is able to reduce oxidative stress, which in turn reduces inflammation.
 This may help the body normalize the immune response and lead to an improvement in symptoms (9).